olivierbenard/olivierbenard/README.md

 ## In a few words

 - As the name suggests, I am from Nice, France.
 I am living in Germany since 2020 :palm_tree:
-- I have run several marathons, wrote few fictions and non-fictions books and regularly feed my technical blog :books:
+- I have run several marathons, wrote few fictions and non-fictions books and regularly publish on my technical blog :books:
 - I enjoy giving conferences and share findings with my peers :mortar_board:

 ## I am currently working on